 Can you lay astro turf yourself?

 Yes, you can lay astro turf yourself.
-However, it is not recommended to do so unless you are experienced with doing so.
+However, it is not recommended to lay astro turf yourself unless you are experienced in doing so.
 When laying astro turf, missing one step or doing something incorrectly could mess up the whole project.
 This would cost way more than a professional installation.

 Is astro turf good for dogs and pets?

-If you would like to learn more about artificial turf & dogs, read our artificial grass for dogs guide.
+If you would like to learn more about artificial turf and dogs, read our artificial grass for dogs guide.